anand-ma/github_agents/README.md

    All of these commands should return version numbers.
 If they don't, please install Node.js.

 4. Set up your API keys:
+   - Add your OpenAI API Key and GitHub token to the Streamlit secrets file:
+     ```toml
+     # .streamlit/secrets.toml
+     github_token = "your-github-token-here"
+     openai_api_key = "your-openai-api-key-here"
+     ```
-   - Set OpenAI API Key as an environment variable:
+   - Alternatively, you can set the GitHub token as an environment variable:
      ```bash
      export OPENAI_API_KEY=your-openai-api-key
+     export GITHUB_TOKEN=your-github-token
      ```
-   - GitHub token will be entered directly in the app interface

 5. Create a GitHub Personal Access Token:
    - Visit https://github.com/settings/tokens